jduarte/immortus/docs/examples/custom_strategy.md

-Create a Job to process an image and update the progress in UI
+Image Processor
 ===

+In this example:
+* A user uploads a image to the server to be processed
+* The UI will show job progress (percentage)

 Routes (file: config/routes.rb)
 ---